 General Types of Wagashi

-Some popular types of wagashi include monaka (two rice wafers with red bean paste filling), dorayaki (single or two pancakes with bean paste filling), daifuku (mochi ball with red bean paste filling), yokan (traditional red bean jelly), rakugan (small candies made with glutinous flour), ohagi (like an inverted wagashi), dango (rice dumplings on a skewer), and manju (dough filled with red bean paste filling).
-Today, wagashi can be found beautifully displayed in many specialty Japanese dessert shops.
+Some popular wagashi include monaka (two rice wafers with red bean paste filling), dorayaki (two pancakes with bean paste filling), daifuku (mochi with red bean paste filling), yokan (traditional red bean jelly), higashi (dry confectionery), ohagi (like an inverted daifuku mochi), dango (rice dumplings on a skewer), and manju (steamed bun, usually filled with red bean paste).
+These wagashi can be found beautifully displayed at specialty Japanese dessert shops.

 Learn How to Make Traditional Japanese Sweets